cpmpercussion/myo-to-osc/README.md

 # Overview

 This project provides a bridge between the Thalmic Myo Armband and OSC connected applications such as Pd, SuperCollider, or Max/MSP.
-The code is pure-Python designed to run in MacOS, Linux, (maybe also Windows) using the Myo bluetooth dongle.
+The code is purely Python designed to run in MacOS and Linux using the Myo bluetooth dongle.

-Please note that this project *requires* Python 3, and uses the `pyserial` and `pythonosc` modules.
+Please note that this project *requires* Python 3.

 # Usage

 Install the dependencies:

-`pip3 install requirements.txt`
+`pip install -r requirements.txt`

 Start the program: